 The footrest is the only thing to fix, so the mechanic is in and out, and my work as a parent is minimal.
 But it is after this brief interaction that it finally dawns on me how much invisible labour I do.

 My daughter and I have been visiting a lot of doctors and specialists lately.
 They cost chunks of time (sometimes full days), they cost gas (sometimes a half-tank) and they cost stress (sometimes immeasurable) as my husband and I figure out the logistics of who will pick up whom, and when and where.
 But they also cost the energy that goes into subtly advocating for my kid.
 It’s a bullet point in my job description, written in invisible ink.
 I’ve got to make sure medical professionals speak to my girl with respect so that she can preserve her sense of dignity.
 I’ve got to make sure they understand that she understands them.

-5 ways to advocate for your special needs kid “Does she show that she understands you?” the ENT asked me the other day while Fiona sat on my lap.
+“Does she show that she understands you?” the ENT asked me the other day while Fiona sat on my lap.
 He could have assessed her himself.
 She was, after all, right in front of him.
 Instead, he went through me.
 “If you ask her to do something, does she do it?”

 “Yesss,” I said, willing myself not to roll my eyes.
 I wondered what it must be like for my girl to have to hear this kind of talk about herself all the time.

 Minutes later, the ENT led us into a soundproof white-walled room, so muffled that when I spoke, it I felt like my ears had been stuffed with cotton.
 The ENT sat on the other side of soundproof glass and asked Fiona to point to different parts of her face.
 She obliged happily for several minutes.
 When we exited the room and returned to his office, he declared in a loud, bombastic voice, “Well, she’s not deaf!”